lazorfuzz/liowebrtc/README.md

 ```

 ### Partial mesh network
 Peers only form direct connections with a maximum of maxPeers and a minimum of minPeers. shout()ing still works because peers wil re-propagate messages to other peers.
-Note: partial mesh networks only work if you're only using data channels.
+Note: partial mesh networks only work if you're only using `dataOnly`.
 ```js
 const webrtc = new LioWebRTC({
   dataOnly: true,